Years of work ahead to study chemical pollution at NASA site

 Meanwhile, the popular tourist town on Virginia’s Eastern Shore is moving ahead with plans to find a new supply for its drinking water, which has to be piped in from the mainland.
 It recently spent a sizeable amount of its relatively small budget to buy land for new wells it feels confident will be free of contamination from the chemicals, per- and polyfluoroalkyl substances, which are emerging as a problem nationwide.

-Although NASA has been providing supplemental drinking water since the chemicals were first detected over a year ago, town manager Jim West said he sees it as a risk for both NASA and the town not to make a change.
+Although NASA has been providing supplemental drinking water since the chemicals were first detected over a year ago, town manager Jim West said he sees it as a risk for both NASA and Chincoteague not to make a change.

 “If there’s contaminants, isn’t the wiser thing to get out of the field of contaminants?
-We want to relocate somewhere we think we will be safe.”
+We want to relocate somewhere we think we will be safe,” he said.

 Once PFAS was detected on Wallops property, where Chincoteague has seven wells, NASA began collaborating with the town on public outreach and further testing.